Apolemichthys trimaculatus: Description

-Apolemichthys trimaculatus is a bright yellow species of angelfish which has blue lips, a wide black margin to the anal fin, a black spot on the forehead and a faint spot just to the rear of the operculum.
-The juveniles do not have the spots and show a thin black band running vertically through the eye and vertical golden barring on the flanks.
-The dorsal fin contains 14 spines and 16-18 soft rays while the anal fin has 3 spines and 17-19 soft rays.
-This species attains a maximum total length of 26 cm.
+Apolemichthys trimaculatus is a bright yellow species of marine angelfish.
+It has blue lips, a wide black margin to the anal fin, a black spot on the forehead and a faint spot just to the rear of the operculum.
+Juveniles lack the spots and instead have a thin black band running vertically through the eye, as well as vertical golden bars on the flanks.
+The dorsal fin contains 14 spines and 16-18 soft rays while the anal fin has 3 spines and 17-19 soft rays, and this species attains a maximum total length of 26 cm.

 Distribution

-Apolemichthys trimaculatus is widely distributed throughout the tropical waters of the Indian Ocean from the coast of East Africa between Tanzania and Mozambique to the western Pacific Ocean where it reaches as Far East as Samoa, as far north as southern Japan and as far south as New Caledonia.
-In Australia it is found at Ningaloo Reef, Rowley Shoals and Scott Reef all in Western Australia; Ashmore Reef in the Timor Sea and the Great Barrier Reef in Queensland.
+Apolemichthys trimaculatus is widely distributed throughout the tropical waters of the Indian Ocean, from the coast of East Africa between Tanzania and Mozambique to the western Pacific Ocean (where it reaches as far east as Samoa).
+It is found as far north as southern Japan and as far south as New Caledonia.
+In Australia, it is found at Ningaloo Reef, Rowley Shoals and Scott Reef in Western Australia; Ashmore Reef in the Timor Sea and the Great Barrier Reef in Queensland.

 Habitat and biology

-Apolemichthys trimaculatus is found at depths of 10 to 80 m where it lives on outer coral reef slopes and drop-offs.
-Here it feeds mainly on benthic invertebrates, mainly sponges and tunicates, although crustaceans are also taken.
-The juveniles are more secretive and solitary than the adults and typically remain deeper than 25 m.
-Adults are normally encountered at moderate depths in small, loosely organised groups.
+Apolemichthys trimaculatus is found at depths of 10-80 m where it lives on outer coral reef slopes and drop-offs.
+Here, it feeds mainly on benthic invertebrates, mainly sponges and tunicates, although crustaceans are also taken.
+Juveniles are more secretive and solitary than adults and typically remain deeper than 25 m.
+Adults are normally encountered at moderate depths in small, loosely organized groups, with 2-7 females for a male.
+Males are territorial.

-Threespot angelfish has a diurnal activity.
-It is protogynous hermaphrodite, which means the female can evolve to male during its life, and lives in harem composed of two to seven females for a male and it's a territorial fish.